What should I know about teaching placement options?

 Can I be placed with a friend or partner?

 Yes, we have been very successful at placing friends and couples together at the same institution in Thailand.
-Please let know about such requests upon applying.
+Please let us know about such requests upon applying.

 Do I need to speak Thai to participate on the program?